yael1991/Mie-theory-for-a-sphere/README.md

 # Mie-theory-for-a-sphere

-Matlab code for calculating the Mie absorption, scattering and extinction cross-sections.
+Mie theory coded in Matlab.

+* Absorption, Scattering and Extinction cross-sections.
-It also calculates the electric and magnetic dipolar and quadrupolar contributions to the total cross-sections.
+* Electric and magnetic dipolar and quadrupolar contributions to the cross-sections.
+* Linear polarization degree at rigth angle.